WitKurowski/FindMyPharmacy/README.md

 - If the user was paying for the medications being ordered, having an intermediary verification screen that shows just the selected medications would be helpful.
 - Adding unit tests for other layers of the app, such as for the repository classes.
-- The selected FAB and menu icons are not colored correctly.
+- Fix the coloring of the FAB and menu icons.